Port Arthur prototype

 The second is to tell in a new and informative way the story of life at Port Arthur and especially the individual lives of the convicts themselves.
 The prototype pavilion is a diaphanous translucent skinned ‘ghost’ building, similar in size and scale to the simple domestic Georgian cottages that once formed an adhoc ‘village’ which grew up around the main penal buildings.

 Port Arthur was a scene of real human sadness and tragedy.
 We do not seek to deny this history but instead show a new resonance and insight with the actuality of people’s lives who were formerly incarcerated there.
-The prototype is allowing us to develop very innovative ideas and trial them prior to their eventual integration into the main building.

 Australian Institute of Architects Tasmanian Chapter Small Buildings Commendation